MN Red Flag law, procedures highlighted by Ramsey County authorities

 There are two types of orders under the law:

-- Emergency orders, issued immediately by a judge, and last fourteen days.
+- Emergency orders, issued immediately by a judge, and last 14 days.

-- Long-term orders, which span between six months to a year, require a court hearing involving the gun owner.
+- Long-term orders, which span between six months and a year, require a court hearing involving the gun owner.

 Most data from states with similar laws focuses on suicide prevention, with studies showing a significant reduction in suicide rates linked to these laws.
 The impact on mass shooting prevention and other forms of gun violence is less conclusive, though advocates are optimistic about the law's potential to save lives.